What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 • Potential criminal activity including theft and assault

 Think of it like this: would you get into a stranger's car if they weren't properly vetted?
-That's essentially what happens with fake taxi services.
+That's essentially what happens with Unlicensed taxi services.

-How to Identify a Fake Taxi: Red Flags That Scream "Avoid"
+How to Identify a Unlicensed Taxi: Red Flags That Scream "Avoid"

 Visual Warning Signs

-Legitimate taxis have specific identifiers that fake ones often miss.
+Legitimate taxis have specific identifiers that Unlicensed ones often miss.

 Look out for these red flags:

-Missing or fake licensing plates – Real taxis display their licence number prominently
+Missing or Unlicensed licensing plates – Real taxis display their licence number prominently

 Poor vehicle condition – Legitimate operators maintain their fleet to professional standards